Schubert puzzles and integrability I: invariant trilinear forms: Proofs of the main theorems

 Furthermore, since the correspondence is purely local, we can compare fugacities one vertex/plaquette at a time.
 In the first two cases, one directly finds fugacities $1$ and $1-t_i/u_j$, respectively, in both \eqref{eq:defnil} and \eqref{eq:defGroth}.
 In the third case, we find $t_i/u_j$ in \eqref{eq:defnil}, whereas \tikz[baseline=-3pt]{\plaq{a}} (resp.\ \tikz[baseline=-3pt]{\plaq{c}}) contributes $1$ (resp.\ $(-1)\times(1-t_i/u_j)$, since the crossing is absorbable) to the sum of \eqref{eq:defGroth}, which also matches. \end{proof}

-Geometrically, this proposition is saying that if the $R$-matrix is of the form of \eqref{eq:defnil}, then $\mathbf S^\lambda$ is the expression of a Schubert class (in $K_T$) in terms of Chern roots.
+Geometrically, this proposition is saying that if the $R$-matrix is of the form of \eqref{eq:defnil}, then $\mathbf S^\lambda$ is the expression of a Schubert class (in $K_T$) in terms of Chern roots (first Chern classes or really Bott classes after splitting, being in $K$-theory).
 Lemma~\ref{lem:restr} then tells us how to obtain from this expression its restriction at each fixed point.
-The proof amounts to providing a direct connection between pipe dream-type formul\ae\ for the former, and AJS/Billey/Graham--Willems-type formul\ae\ for the latter.
+The proof amounts to providing a direct connection between pipe-dream-type formul\ae\ for the former, and AJS/Billey/Graham--Willems-type formul\ae\ for the latter.

 Similar ``dual'' statements can be made by defining